aapp1420/BERT-analysis/README.md

 Hint: you need to save the data generate from pretrained model and fintuned-model (the model you save)

 ## Step 3 analysis bert layer embedding:
-There are Four main definitions for this area:
+There are four main definitions in this part:

-Preprocessing data: for the following four definitions, the embedding you need to remove [CLS] and [PAD] two kinds of word to analysis the trend of embeddings of each layer.
+Preprocessing data: for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer.

 First: